brandonreid/documentcss_starter-kit/README.md

 ## Getting Started
 1. Clone this repo.
 2. Run `npm install`
-3. Install gulp globally if you never have - `npm install -g gulp`
+3. Install gulp globally if you never have - `npm install -g gulp`.
+Optionally you can install documentjs globally so you can run the `documentjs` build command - `npm install -g documentjs`.
-4. Run `gulp dev` to run a live reloading local server at `http://localhost:4200/`
+4. Run `gulp dev` to run a live reloading local server at `http://localhost:4200/` (you can change this port number in gulpfile.js).
+Note that live reload may create a js tab when viewing previews on the localhost.

 ### How this is structured.
 Make your base patterns here.
 Import styles.css into your apps.
 Your apps will have app specific style overrides and stuffs too.